-The first destination of the trip is Jaipur, city of the Maharajas (Kings), splendid palaces and impressive forts.
+The first destination is Jaipur, city of the Maharajas (Kings), splendid palaces and impressive forts.
 Jaipur, the capital of Rajasthan, was established in 1727 by Maharaja Jai Singh II and is among the most beautiful cities of India.
 Jaipur owes the surname “pink city” to the colorfully painted houses in the old city.
 The buildings of Jaipur were painted pink during the 19th century for the visit of Prince Albert, the husband of the British queen Victoria.
 In Rajasthan, pink is also the traditional color of hospitality.
-In Jaipur, you visit the city palace with that “Sawai Singh museum” which houses an impressive collection of furniture, jewelry, miniature paintings, textiles, manuscripts, carpets and weapons out of the period of the Rajput rulers.
+In Jaipur, you visit the city palace with the “Sawai Singh museum” which houses an impressive collection of furniture, jewelry, miniature paintings, textiles, manuscripts, carpets and weapons from the period of the Rajput rulers.
 Further, it goes to the Jantar Mantar, the largest of the six observatories built by Maharaja Jai Singh II in different parts of India.
-Jai Singh II was himself an astronomer; therefore, he designed some of the instruments you will see.
+Jai Singh II was himself an astronomer and designed some of the instruments you will see.
 The highlight of the tour is the symbol of Jaipur: The “Palace of Winds”, a five-story pageant construction with a honeycombed facade made of red and pink sandstone.
 This impressive building was made in 1799 for queens so they could watch the royal procession.
 From here, one has a fantastic view over the entire city.
 After lunch in the Rambagh-Palace Heritage Hotel, a former Maharaja palace, you travel on to Amber and see the world-famous fort palace with its unique mirror halls.

-For a wide selection of stones and gems Jaipur is the perfect place to shop; it is a key international hub for where gems are cut and polished.
+For a wide selection of stones and gems Jaipur is the perfect place to shop; it is a key international hub where gems are cut and polished.
 Jaipur is also famous worldwide for its textiles and hand block printing.
 Of course, you will want to shop for your authentic Indian souvenirs and so after sightseeing we will make our way to the vibrant and colorful local bazaars of Jaipur.
-You can take your pick from wide range of gemstones, jewelry, handicrafts, superb blue pottery, traditional clothes of Jaipur and more.
+You can take your pick from a wide range of gemstones, jewelry, handicrafts, superb blue pottery, traditional clothes of Jaipur, and more.

 02:00 hrs Arrival in Jaipur